ms007/io-extra/README.md

 Reads the entire contents of a file.
 Promise contains the text of the file.

-encoding = (optional string) specifies the type of encoding to read the file.
+- encoding: (optional string) specifies the type of encoding to read the file.
 Possible encodings are 'ascii', 'utf8', and 'base64'.
 If no encoding is provided, the default is utf8.

 Example: